Set up your attendee profile, listen to case studies and connect with attendees.

 Jens Hellerup, Senior Director, Head of Funding and Investor Relations, Nordic Investment Bank

-PANEL: Transition bonds and judging issuers' transition strategies
+PANEL: Climate transition finance and judging issuers' transition strategies

 - Defining the materiality of a transition bond and its purpose: